author

 1892–1916

-Born in Seattle in 1892, Alice Augusta Ball studied pharmaceutical chemistry and pharmacy at the University of Washington before continuing her work in Hawaiʻi.
-In 1915, she became the first woman and the first African American to earn a master's degree in chemistry from the College of Hawaiʻi, now the University of Hawaiʻi.
+Born in Seattle in 1892, Alice Augusta Ball studied pharmaceutical chemistry and pharmacy at the University of Washington before continuing her education at the College of Hawaii.
+There she became the first woman and the first Black student to earn a master's degree in chemistry at the school, and she later taught chemistry there as an instructor.